LambdaInnovation/mu/README.md

 # 依赖 Dependencies

-* Specs for ECS
+* specs for ECS
-* glium for rendering (will replace to wgpu-rs)
+* wgpu for rendering
-* glutin for window creation
+* winit for window creation
+* imgui for editor UI
 * ...
 TODO: fill-in